yakovmanshin/YMKit/README.md

 **YMKit** is a collection of tools for quicker and easier development of iOS apps.

+---

+**NOTE**

+YMKit v3.0.0 is currently under active development, and it introduces some breaking changes, compared to [v2.3.0](https://github.com/yakovmanshin/YMKit/releases/tag/v2.3.0), the most recent publicly released version.
+Don't use code from `dev` in production environments.

+Also, documentation you see on this page may be irrelevant for v2.3.0.
+You can find the correct documentation at [kit.ym.dev](https://kit.ym.dev/).

+---

 **YMKit** extends built-in types, such as `Date` or `UIColor`, with helpful new methods, and introduces new types, such as `YMFormatter`, for advanced functionality.

 ## Installation